waikato-ufdl/wai-annotations/README.md

 ### Input Options

-* `-i`, `--input`: Required argument specifying the input file or directory to convert.
+* `-i`, `--inputs`: Required argument specifying the input files to convert.
+Can be specified multiple times to build up the set of input files.
+Uses glob syntax to match multiple files at once.
+Formats: all.

+* `-n`, `--negatives`: Optional argument specifying images to include in the converted data-set as negative examples (contains no annotations).
+Can be specified multiple times and use glob syntax, same as `--inputs`.
 Formats: all.

 * `-m`, `--mapping`: Optional argument specifying a mapping from one label to another.
 Specify as `old=new`, where `old` is the current label in the input files and `new` is the